-We divide the analyzed commodities based on their comparative export advantage into two groups, where the first group includes commodities that register the highest value of Balassa index and at the same time their exports in 2006 were above the value of 100 million SKK.
+We divide the analyzed commodities based on their export comparative advantage into two groups, where the first group includes commodities that register the highest value of Balassa index and at the same time their exports in 2006 were above the value of 100 million SKK.
 Such condition helps for the purposes of our analysis.
-The other group includes 5 top commodity group, that registered the highest export value in 2006 and the value of Balassa indexes in order to conclude about their comparative export advantages.
-The comparative export advantages of Slovakia and Czech Republic are analyzed in relation to these markets EU 25 (includes European Union member countries after the enlargement of 2004), EU 15 (EU member countries before the enlargement of 2004) and V4 & Austria (where V4 includes Slovakia, Czech Republic, Poland and Hungary).
+The other group includes 5 top commodity group, that registered the highest export value in 2006 and the value of Balassa indexes in order to conclude about their export comparative advantages.
+The export comparative advantages of Slovakia and Czech Republic are analyzed in relation to these markets EU 25 (includes European Union member countries after the enlargement of 2004), EU 15 (EU member countries before the enlargement of 2004) and V4 & Austria (where V4 includes Slovakia, Czech Republic, Poland and Hungary).

 The nature of comparative advantage in trade data are the main methodological approaches that are applied in this paper.
-The concept of 'revealed' comparative advantage, introduced by Liesner (1958) but refined and popularized by Balassa, (1965) and therefore known as the 'Balassa index', is widely used empirically to identify a country's weak and strong export sectors.
-Porter, (1990) uses it to identify strong sectoral clusters, Amiti, (1998) analyses specialization patterns in Europe, Proudman and Redding (2000).
+The concept of 'revealed' comparative advantage, introduced by Liesner, H.H (1958) but refined and popularized by Balassa, B. (1965) and therefore known as the 'Balassa index', is widely used empirically to identify a country's weak and strong export sectors.
+Porter (1990) uses it to identify strong sectoral clusters, Amiti, M. (1998) analyses specialization patterns in Europe, Proudman and Redding (2000).